Paul Gosselin (2016)

 Examine the recently laid egg of some common animal, such as a salamander or newt.
 It is a minute spheroid in which the best microscope will reveal nothing but a structureless sac, enclosing a glairy fluid, holding granules in suspension.
 But strange possibilities lie dormant in that semi-fluid globule.
 Let a moderate supply of warmth reach its watery cradle, and the plastic matter undergoes changes so rapid, yet so steady and purpose-like in their succession, that one can only compare them to those operated by a skilled modeller upon a formless lump of clay.
 As with an invisible trowel, the mass is divided and subdivided into smaller and smaller portions, until it is reduced to an aggregation of granules not too large to build withal the finest fabrics of the nascent organism.
 And, then, it is as if a delicate finger traced out the line to be occupied by the spinal column, and moulded the contour of the body; pinching up the head at one end, the tail at the other, and fashioning flank and limb into due salamandrine proportions, in so artistic a way, that, after watching the process hour by hour, one is almost involuntarily possessed by the notion, that some more subtle aid to vision than an achromatic, would show the hidden artist, with his plan before him, striving with skilful manipulation to perfect his work.

 On page 30, an evolutionist character alludes to attempts to link evolution to Nazism or communism, but flippantly adds “this reaction is out of date by now...”
-I wonder if, just after WWII, evolutionists may have been rather nervous that someone might have VERY explicitly connected the dots between evolution and Darwinism...
+I wonder if, just after WWII, evolutionists may have been rather nervous that someone might have VERY explicitly connected the dots between evolution and Nazism...
 This would have led to a HUGE marketing crisis for evolutionists...
-One exception was Sir Arthur Keith, an evolutionist, who writing shortly after World War II, did connect the dots (1947: 27-28):
+One exception was the Scottish anatomist and anthropologist, Sir Arthur Keith, an evolutionist, who writing shortly after World War II, did connect the dots (1947: 27-28):

 The German Fuhrer, as I have consistently maintained, is an evolutionist; he has consciously sought to make the practice of Germany conform to the theory of evolution...
 To see evolutionary measures and tribal morality being applied vigorously to the affairs of a great modern nation, we must turn again to Germany of 1942.
 We see Hitler devoutly convinced that evolution produces the only real basis for a national policy...
 The means he adopted to secure the destiny of his race and people were organized slaughter, which has drenched Europe in blood...
 Such conduct is highly immoral as measured by every scale of ethics, yet Germany justifies it; it is consonant with tribal or evolutionary morality.
 Germany has reverted to the tribal past, and is demonstrating to the world, in their naked ferocity, the methods of evolution.

 But it appears Keith was just a lonely voice in the desert, a voice that perhaps only a handful of historians briefly heard...
 Yes, if a tree falls in the forest and no one is there to observe it, does it make any noise?
-Shortly afterwards, the evolutionary propaganda machine went full throttle, spewing out high school textbooks and TV documentaries and all was forgotten.
+Shortly afterwards, the evolutionary propaganda machine went full throttle, spewing out high school textbooks, United Nations declarations and TV documentaries about the "brotherhood of Man" and all was forgotten.
 And all those late 19th and early 20th century social scientists that previously had been radical pro-eugenics and scientific racists, suddenly (and conveniently) became champions of universal rights...
 And all was well...

 Afterthoughts on Worlds Apart